nittka/nittka.github.io/_drafts/TestPost.md

   This is the summary.
   Which spans multiple lines.
 ---
-This is the full article.
+This is the full article — really.

 ```java
   for(int i=1;i<100;i++){